 1. Kiwi Syslog Server Free Edition

-SolarWinds® Kiwi Syslog® Server is a free tool which can be a good fit for organizations seeking a solution for centralized management of SNMP traps and Syslog messages.
+SolarWinds® Kiwi Syslog® Server is a free tool that can be a good fit for organizations seeking a solution for centralized management of SNMP traps and Syslog messages.
 However, you can monitor logs from five sources only.
 The tool allows you to keep track of networking devices like routers, firewalls, and workstations within your organization.
 You can monitor all messages with real-time statistics, alerts for high traffic, and reports from a console.
 Further, the paid version of the tool allows you to archive your logs or forward them to a database for compliance purposes.

 2. Graylog Open Source